 - Urgent Care Tele-Psych Service Provided by Jamestown Psychiatric

 During the COVID-19 surge, Jamestown Psychiatric is offering our Online Psychiatry Urgent Care service (via Tele-Psych) to all our community members.

 Patients / Clinics can call our Psychiatry Urgent Care phone line 716-708-1101 any time between 10am till 6pm EST to schedule urgent appointments within a few hours of request with our Psychiatrists.

-Message from Christine Schuyler:
+A Message from Public Health Director Christine Schuyler: